kej715/DtCyber/NOS1.3/README.md

 `SYSTEM` in the catalog of user **INSTALL**.

 ## Creating a New Deadstart Tape
-The customization jobs insert the binaries they produce into the direct access file named `SYSTEM` in the catalog of user `INSTALL`.
-To create a new deadstart tape that includes the contents of `SYSTEM`, execute the following command at the `Operator> `
+The `reconfigure.js` tool and customization jobs insert the binaries they produce into the direct access file named `SYSTEM` in the catalog of user `INSTALL`.
+To create a new deadstart tape that includes the contents of `SYSTEM`, execute the following command at the `Operator> ` prompt:
-prompt:

 >Operator> `make_ds_tape`